 Of course, if you do what I did to any barbell — except maybe the Kabuki Power Bar — it will suffer the same fate.

 The sleeve assembly is tight.
 There’s no vertical sleeve movement.
-The lateral sleeve movement is virtually non-existant — You can hear a noise if you pull outward on the sleeve, but visually you don’t see any movement, as demonstrated in the video below:
+The lateral sleeve movement is virtually non-existent — You can hear a noise if you pull outward on the sleeve, but visually you don’t see any movement, as demonstrated in the video below:

 Having as little vertical and lateral sleeve movement as possible is desirable on any barbell.
 It is a strong indicator of high quality overall bar construction.

 Less lateral and vertical sleeve movement also means better durability long term, because there’s less wear on the sleeve assembly.
 Plus, it’s quieter when doing explosive movements or dropping the bar.

 The Vulcan Absolute Power Bar uses bronze interlocking bushings.
 Bronze bushings are the standard in power bars.

 The quality of the rotation in both sleeves is smooth.

 The amount of spin is low compared to multipurpose and Olympic bars.
 This is what you want during the slow, heavy power lifts.
 It keeps the bar, and thus your body, stable while you move heavy loads.

 See the spin for yourself in the video clip below:

 The Vulcan Absolute Power Bar uses a unique type of end cap.
 I asked Vulcan about its construction.
 They told me it was proprietary.